Helter Skelter (1976 film): Broadcast history

 The first part of the film premiered on CBS on Thursday, April 1, 1976 with a Nielsen rating of 35.2 and an audience share of 57%, making it the most watched made-for-TV movie ever, surpassing 1972's The Night Stalker.
 The concluding part aired the following night and had an ever better rating of 37.5 and an audience share of 60%.

 The average household share of 36.5 was eclipsed the following year by Little Ladies of the Night but the 37.5 rating for the concluding part was not eclipsed by a made-for-TV movie until 1983's The Day After which, as of 2023, still holds the record for the most-watched made for television film.

 At the time of its broadcast, the average household share made it the eleventh-highest-rated movie to air on network television, and as of 2003 it ranked 16th.

-Notable Facts

-The 1959 Ford driven by Linda Kasabian on the two nights of murder was loaned to the producers by LAPD for use in this film.

-The actual LaBianca residence was used for exterior shots in this film.